Armed Forces of the Libyan Arab Jamahiriya: Army

 In 2009, the Libyan Army consisted of 25,000 volunteers with an additional 25,000 conscripts (total 50,000).
-At that time, the army was organised into 11 Border Defence and 4 Security Zones, one regime security brigade, 10 Tank Battalions, 10 Mechanized Infantry Battalions, 18 Infantry Battalions, 6 Commando Battalions, 22 Artillery Battalions, 4 SSM Brigade and 7 Air Defence Artillery Battalions.
-Khamis Gaddafi's 32nd Brigade was one of the main regime protection forces.
-The 'Khamis Brigade' was considered by US diplomats in 2009 as the most capable of defending the regime.
+At that time, the army was organised into 11 border defence and 4 security zones, one regime security brigade, 10 tank battalions, 10 mechanized infantry battalions, 18 infantry battalions, 6 commando battalions, 22 artillery battalions, 4 SSM brigades and 7 air defence artillery battalions.
+Khamis Gaddafi's 32nd Brigade ('Khamis Brigade') was one of the main regime protection forces, and was considered by US diplomats in 2009 as the most capable of defending the regime.
 In addition, the Revolutionary Guard Corps also served as a brigade-sized protection force for Gaddafi.
 In 2009, it emerged that a British Special Air Service team were training Libyan special forces.
 Under Gaddafi, conscription was listed as 18 months.

 In addition, seven military regions had been listed in various sources as part of the Gaddafi-era military.
 These regions appear to have included the Western Military Region (Tripoli), the Middle Military Region (Sirte), the Eastern Military Region (Tobruk), the Mountain Military Region (Gharyan), and regions headquartered at Kufra and Benghazi.
 The final military region appears to have been the Southern Military Region headquartered at Sabha in the southeast.

 Though the Libyan army had a large amount of fighting equipment at its disposal, the vast majority was bought from the Soviet Union in the 1970s and 1980s and eventually became largely obsolete.
 A high percentage remained in storage and a large amount of equipment was also sold to various African countries.
 No major purchases of equipment had been made in recent years largely due to the decline of the economy and military sanctions experienced throughout the 1990s.
 This and various other internal factors had seriously decayed the strength of the whole of the Libyan Armed Forces over the years and it lagged behind its major neighbours in terms of its military capabilities and real war fighting capability.

 Libya dispatched a contingent to the Arab Deterrent Force in Lebanon in 1976 as the Lebanese Civil War escalated.
 In the spring of 1979, after the Arab League had extended the mandate of the Arab Deterrent Force, the Sudanese, the Saudis and the UAE troops departed Lebanon, the Libyan troops were essentially abandoned and had to find their own way home, if at all.

 From the late 1970s to around 1987, the armed forces were involved in the Chadian–Libyan conflict with four major incursions into Chad.
 The Libyan Army suffered great losses in these conflicts, especially that of the Toyota War of 1987, largely due to poor tactics and Western aid to Chad.
 All of these incursions were eventually repulsed and Libya no longer occupies the Aouzou Strip or any other part of Chad.

 The Libyan Army ceased functioning following the rebel victory in the First Libyan Civil War.